The Mutex Watershed and its Objective: Efficient, Parameter-Free Graph Partitioning: Introduction

 The main insight of this paper is that when both attractive and repulsive interactions between pixels are available, then a generalization of the watershed algorithm can be devised that segments an image {\em without} the need for seeds or stopping criteria or thresholds.
 It examines all graph edges, attractive and repulsive, sorted by their weight and adds these to an active set iff they are not in conflict with previous, higher-priority, decisions.
 The attractive subset of the resulting active set is a forest, with one tree representing each segment.
 However, the active set can have loops involving more than one repulsive edge.
 See Fig.~\ref{fig:main} for a visual abstract.

-In summary, our principal contributions are, first, a fast deterministic algorithm for signed graph partitioning that does not need prior specification of the number of clusters~(section \ref{sec:MWS_objective}); and second, its theoretical characterization, including proof that it globally optimizes an objective related to the multicut correlation clustering objective~(\ref{sec:MWS_objective}).
+In summary, our principal contributions are, first, a fast deterministic algorithm for \REVIEW{graph partitioning with both positive and negative edge weights} that does not need prior specification of the number of clusters~(section \ref{sec:MWS_objective}); and second, its theoretical characterization, including proof that it globally optimizes an objective related to the multicut correlation clustering objective~(\ref{sec:MWS_objective}).

 Combined with a deep net, the algorithm also happens to define the state-of-the-art in a competitive neuron segmentation challenge~(\autoref{4_results}).

 This is an extended version version of \cite{wolf2018mutex}, with the second principal contribution (section \ref{sec:MWS_objective}) being new.